 The cave was used during the Second World War and a held strategic importance for Japan’s Hong Kong-based ‘kamikaze team’.
 They concealed speedboats inside the cave that were deployed on suicide missions against Allied shipping.
 Even today, the cave looks quite spooky!

 From the cave continue walking on the trail till you reach a small incline with a fork in the path.
 Here take the path going left towards Lo So Shing Beach.
 The beach, in my opinion, is one of the more secluded beaches on Lamma Island.
 So, take a quick break on the beach; relax, and enjoy the view.

 And once you feel rejuvenated, let’s continue with the hike.

 Lo So Shing Beach to Hung Shing Ye Beach

 The next section of the hike, to Hung Shing Ye Beach, is the longest stretch.
 With gradual inclines, the path twists and turns its way up the hills on Lamma Island.
 It passes by one of the old fishing villages on Lamma Island, Lo So Shing.
 The trail also provides hikers with a few vantage points overlooking different parts of the island.

-After the climb, a large portion of the trail is flat, and uncovered.
+After the climb, a large portion of the trail is flat and uncovered.
 From here you get gorgeous views of the coast of Lamma Island, and a clear view of the Lamma Power Station.

-Another thing that you’ll notice along the hike is that villagers have set up refreshment stands along the way that serve items such as fresh coconut water, drinks, and ice-creams.
+Another thing that you’ll notice along the hike is that villagers have set up refreshment stands along the way that serves items such as fresh coconut water, drinks, and ice-creams.
 There is also a bee farm along the way that sells honey.
 So, if you love locally-sourced, organic honey, make sure you grab a jar or two!

 Hung Shing Ye Beach